dev-alamin/entries-manager/readme.txt

 == Frequently Asked Questions ==

-**Which plugins are supported?**
+Which forms plugins are supported?
-The free version supports WPForms, Contact Form 7, and Elementor Forms.
-Pro will add more integrations like Gravity Forms and Ninja Forms.
+EntryDashboard supports WPForms, Contact Form 7, and Elementor Forms in the free version.
+The Pro version will also support popular plugins like Gravity Forms and Ninja Forms, giving you more options to manage and sync your entries.

-**Is the Google Sheets connection secure?**
+How does WPForms Google Sheet Sync work?
+Our plugin uses official Google OAuth 2.0 for secure connection.
+Once connected, all your WPForms entries can be automatically synced to Google Sheets.
+Your Google credentials are never stored on your server, and you can revoke access at any time.

+Can I export my form entries?
+Yes!
+You can export entries in CSV format from the dashboard.
+The Pro version will also include Excel and PDF export, making it easy to download, share, or archive your form data.

+Does this plugin affect my website speed?
+No. EntryDashboard only runs in the WordPress admin dashboard.
+All heavy tasks, like syncing WPForms to Google Sheets, are handled in the background and won’t slow down your site’s front-end.

+Can I mark entries as read/unread?
+Absolutely!
+You can quickly mark entries as read or unread, favorite important submissions, and filter/search through your data instantly — all without leaving your dashboard.

+Is there a way to search or filter entries?
 Yes.
-EntryDashboard uses official Google OAuth 2.0.
-You connect directly with Google, and we never store your password.
-Access can be revoked anytime.

-**Can I export entries?**
+EntryDashboard provides instant search and filter options by name, email, date, or entry ID, helping you quickly find any submission in seconds.

+Is it secure to use with my forms?
 Yes.
-CSV export is included free.
-Excel and PDF export will be part of Pro.

-**Will this affect my website speed?**
-No. EntryDashboard only runs in your admin dashboard and won’t impact the front-end.
+EntryDashboard respects WordPress security best practices.
+All data is stored safely in your database, and sensitive tasks like Google Sheet sync are protected with OAuth authentication.

+Do I need a Google API key for syncing?
+No. EntryDashboard handles everything using Google OAuth 2.0, so you don’t need to generate or manage your own Google API key.
+The connection is secure, and you can control access directly from your Google account.

+Is there documentation for setting up WPForms Google Sheet Sync?
+Yes!
+We provide a step-by-step setup guide inside the plugin and on our website.
+You’ll find instructions for connecting your forms, syncing entries to Google Sheets, exporting data, and using advanced features.
+The documentation is beginner-friendly and ensures you can get started in minutes.

+Can I sync multiple forms to separate Google Sheets?
+Absolutely.
+EntryDashboard lets you connect each WPForms form to its own Google Sheet, keeping your data organized and easy to manage.

+How often does the plugin sync entries?
+The plugin supports real-time or scheduled syncing using WordPress cron jobs.

+Is there support if I face issues during setup?
+Yes.
+Our team provides dedicated support through WordPress.org and our website.
+Whether you’re having trouble connecting Google Sheets or exporting entries, we’re here to help.

 ---